Intervention/docs/image/v4/basics/instantiation.md

 By default the image is created with a **transparent background**.
 If you want to define a background color instead use the `fill()` method after the `createImage()` call.

 Optionally you can pass a callback to add animation frames and create an animated image.
 Define the delay time of the individual animation frames.
-It should be noted that the animation created this way must be decoded in a format that supports animations.
+Note that animations created this way must be encoded in a format that supports animations.

 Animations are possible in all drivers.
 [Read more on how to modify animated images.](/v4/modifying-images/animations)